Arizona DUI Laws

 Note: State laws are always changing through legislative, judicial, or other means.
 While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.

 It's best to never drink or use drugs and drive.
 Select a designated driver ahead of time, who will stay sober.
 If you're impaired and don't have a designated driver, use a taxi or shared ride app, call a sober friend or family member, or use public transportation.
-If you do find yourself facing a DUI , contact a criminal defense attorney for assistance.
-Get a free DUI case review at no obligation to begin.
+But if you do find yourself facing a DUI, your best option is to contact an experienced Arizona criminal defense attorney specializing in DUI cases.